A departure from Batch Magna. The opening chapters of work in progress Company of Fools., set in post war Britain.

 Jack had been standing at the bar when Titus came in with Books Morris and introduced him.
 Morris, sizing up Jack’s cheap suit like a pawnbroker, had barely bothered with the introduction

 Morris’s nickname came from his days as an illegal bookmaker in the back streets of South London.
 And then war broke out and Morris, among the first at the table, had grown fat on it.
-Looking now to invest some of that money, he had turned to what he saw as the glamour of the theatre, and an ad in The Stage newspaper offering investment opportunities had led him to Titus.
+Looking now to invest some of that money, he had decided on what he saw as the glamour of the theatre after seeing an ad in the Evening Standard offering investment opportunities, which had led him to Titus.

 Morris, with a sidecar cocktail in his hand, had then given Jack more of his attention, his eyes going over his brown pinstriped suit again, its cut worn like a label saying ‘Fifty Shilling Tailors’.